scytheStudio/SCodes/README.md

 - Qt and C++ consulting
 - UI/UX designing

-Do not hesitate visting https://scythe-studio.com to discover our capabilities and learn more about Qt Software Development from [Scythe Studio Blog](https://scythe-studio.com/en/blog).
+Do not hesitate visiting https://scythe-studio.com to discover our capabilities and learn more about Qt Software Development from [Scythe Studio Blog](https://scythe-studio.com/en/blog).